Panther Chameleon (Furcifer pardalis)

 Panther chameleons need an enclosure that is large enough to give them adequate opportunity to thermoregulate, explore, hunt, and generally exercise natural behaviors.
 They are also arboreal, which means that they are a tree-dwelling species, and generally prefer to live in tall terrariums.

-This is why the minimum recommended enclosure size for a single panther chameleon is 24”L x 24”W x 48”H. If at all possible, larger (such as 48″ x 24″ x 48″) is always better!
+This is why the minimum recommended enclosure size for a single panther chameleon is 24”L x 24”W x 48”H / 60 x 60 x 120cm.
+Larger is strongly recommended.

 - Zen Habitats 2’x2’x4′ PVC Panel Reptile Enclosure